How Is The Duration And Amount Of Alimony Determined

 - Any other factor the Court finds relevant.

 The application of the above factors is very fact sensitive.
 Usually, the two most important factors are the length of the marriage and the difference of income.
 However, depending on the facts of the case other factors could gain equal or more significance.
 Determining the amount and duration of alimony can be complex.
 This is why you need an experienced New Jersey Divorce Lawyer who understands how to apply the current law to your situation and advocate your case.
-Call Peter Van Aulen at (201) 845-7400 today for a free consultation.
+Call Peter Van Aulen at (201) 845-7400 today for a free 30 minute in office consultation.